Why Store Your Inflatable Paddleboard/Kayak Inflated?

 Keep it off the ground and dry

-Moisture can also cause damage over time when storing a paddleboard or kayak.
+Moisture can cause damage over time when storing an inflatable stand up paddleboard or an inflatable kayak.
 It’s important to keep the board dry on both sides whether you are going to fold it up and pack it away or leave it inflated overnight.
-Setting the inflated board on wooden planks or buckets is an excellent way to dry both sides of the board and keep it clean.
-If you want something more long term, there are freestanding paddleboard racks that can be placed almost anywhere, racks that mount to the wall, or even ceiling racks.
+Setting the inflated board on wooden planks or buckets is an excellent way to dry both sides of the ISUP or inflatable kayak and keep it clean.
+If you want something more long term, there are freestanding paddleboard/kayak racks that can be placed almost anywhere, racks that mount to the wall for paddleboards and for kayaks, or even ceiling racks for paddleboards and kayaks.
 However you store it, a dry board will stay in better condition for much longer.

 Keep it in a safe place